HeeeyNathan/Supraregional_taxonomic_and_functional_diversity/README.md

 ## Description of R files:

--   1_FS script_all.R: Main code to reproduce the results presented in the paper
+-   1_R_script_supraregional_analysis.R: Main code to reproduce the results presented in the paper

 ### Source: